-We stay on top of our areas of practice by taking mandatory Continuing Legal Education courses in New York and Florida, by belonging to various attorney organizations, by writing articles on topics of interest in our practice areas, and by staying in close contact with other lawyers who practice the same types of law.
+We stay on top of our areas of practice by taking and presenting mandatory Continuing Legal Education courses in New York and Florida, by belonging to various attorney organizations, by writing articles on topics of interest in our practice areas, and by staying in close contact with other lawyers who practice the same types of law.
 Following are a few of the newer issues affecting our areas of practice:

 For articles written on timely legal topics by Joanne Fanizza, please see the "In the media" page.

-Perhaps the biggest news that affects all of our clients was Congress' passage of the Affordable Care Act, or "Obamacare".
+Perhaps one of the most important laws that affected virtually all Americans was Congress' passage of the Affordable Care Act, or "Obamacare".
 We have devoted a special page on this website to that law, in an effort to dispel the myths, misinformation and mysteries associated with this pro-consumer law.
 Please see the "Health care reform" page.

 Congress passed a law on the taxation of estates and gifts effective January 1, 2018.
-Estates of individuals valued at up to $11,200,000 are excluded from having to pay estate taxes.
-New York State imposes a tax on estates at a lower level, which is now $5,250,000, and Florida has no estate tax of its own.
-The new federal law shelters estate, gift tax and generation-skipping taxes (GST) of up to $11,200,000, with a gift tax credit maximum of $4,425,800.
-The new tax rate for estate, gift and GST taxes is 40%; and the annual exclusion rate (meaning, the amount an individual can gift, or give away, to each individual without reporting on a gift tax return), is $15,000.
+As of January 1, 2020, estates of individuals valued at up to $11,700,000 are excluded from having to pay estate taxes.
+For couples, that amount is $23,400,000.
+New York State imposes a tax on estates at a lower level, which is $5,850,000, and Florida has no estate tax of its own.
+The new federal law shelters estate, gift tax and generation-skipping taxes (GST) of up to $11,700,000, with a gift tax credit maximum of $4,425,800.
+The tax rate for estate, gift and GST taxes is 40%; and the annual exclusion rate (meaning, the amount an individual can gift, or give away, to each individual without reporting on a gift tax return), is $15,000.